bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 Note:

+I think at least porting the remaining functions and more complete testing is needed before using topolis in the real world.

 Explain what I mean with partial topology.
+Can still be useful but will basically only work with small topologies.

 ---